How the Connection Between IoT and Smartphones Compromise Your Safety

 It all starts with a simple four to six digit pin number that you can place on your phone.
 The argument that no one is interested in what you have on your smartphone really doesn’t fly as our devices gain deeper access into our personal lives.
 Now, with smart home devices quite literally attached, the first line of defense is to create a strong passcode.

 Head to your Android settings and be sure to enable a digital pin for your device.
 Feeling like you want to go the extra mile?
 Create an alphanumeric passcode for increased security.
 With many devices now supporting fingerprint login, the number of times you will be prompted to enter that passcode isn’t very often.

 Smart Devices are Monitored by Apps

 Applications that control your smart devices should ideally be locked down with an additional layer of security.
 Some solutions, such as dfndr security’s applock feature enable users to protect specific apps with a secondary password or pin.

 Whether you have a weak passcode to unlock your phone or you handed your device to another person to use, secondary passwords ensure that your most sensitive apps deter tampering.
 You may even find that some of your favorite IoT device apps already have a secondary security option built-in.

 App Permissions?
 Be Cautious!

-When downloading new apps from the Play Store, you are notified what permissions they require from your phone.
-These can range from accessing external peripherals, such as the microphone or camera, to being able to access different areas of your smartphone’s system.
+When downloading new apps from the Play Store, you’re notified what permissions they require from your phone.
+These can range from accessing your microphone or camera, to being able to access different areas of your smartphone’s system.

-Be sure to read through what permissions any new apps are requesting carefully.
-Granting full permissions to unknown services may cause your device, along with its access to secure smart home devices, be at risk.
-Know what you are downloading before and deny any permission requests that seem to be unnecessary for the app to function.
+Carefully read through what permissions new apps are requesting.
+Granting full permissions to unknown services may cause your device to be at risk, and by association, your smart devices could be at risk too.
+Know what you’re downloading and deny any permission requests that seem to be unnecessary for the app to function.